UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 You should have `Practical_1` and `Practical_2` in your home folder, so `bash` has gone as far as it can.
 Now it's up to us to enter the final `3` before hitting <kbd>Enter</kbd>.

-When faced with multiple choices, we can also hit the <kbd>tab</kbd> key twice and `bash` will give us all available alernatives.
+When faced with multiple choices, we can also hit the <kbd>tab</kbd> key twice and `bash` will give us all available alternatives.
 Let's see this in action by changing back to our home folder.

 ```